digitalpalidictionary/digitalpalidictionary/readme.md

-DPD releases have moved to https://github.com/digitalpalidictionary/dpd-db
+DPD releases have moved from here to https://github.com/digitalpalidictionary/dpd-db